 Non-Resident Court Case

-It doesn’t matter if you live in CA or not you still need to resolve your CA misdemeanor DUI case or a warrant will be issued for your arrest.
-That means you could be held in your home state on the warrant until CA decides to extradite you or not.
+It doesn’t matter if you live in California or not, you still need to resolve your California misdemeanor DUI case or a warrant will be issued for your arrest.
+That means you could be held in your home state on the warrant until California decides to extradite you or not.
 In all misdemeanor cases, you can hire an attorney to handle your case since your attorney can appear for you in court.
 In most cases, you can resolve your CA DUI case in such a way that you don’t have to come back to CA. This means getting the DUI class stayed or an equivalent competed in your home state and alternative sentencing can also be completed in your home state.
 Alternative sentencing can include community service or home electronic monitoring.

 Termination of California DMV Suspension Actions

 In some cases, having a DUI suspension in California will prevent you from getting or clearing your out-of-state license.
 In that case, you need to contact the California DMV “Mandatory Action Unit” in Sacramento and order the DL 4005, 4006 and 4007 (formerly 1650) “Waiver” forms.
 You will need to show proof of an SR-22 and promise not to return to California for 3 years.
-That’s also the only way to avoid doing the CA DMV alcohol program required upon conviction or to clear most CA DUI related holds on your out of state license.
-If you don’t file the waiver forms, you will never be allowed to drive in CA without taking and completing the CA DUI class.
-If you file the waiver, after 3 years you will be allowed to drive in CA without taking the DUI class.
-The Waiver packet has specific instructions on how to complete the affidavit and what supporting documents are required for approval by the DMV.
+That’s also the only way to avoid doing the California DMV alcohol program required upon conviction or to clear most California DUI related holds on your out of state license.
+If you don’t file the waiver forms, you will never be allowed to drive in California without taking and completing the California DUI class.
+If you file the waiver, after 3 years you will be allowed to drive in California without taking the DUI class.
+The waiver packet has specific instructions on how to complete the affidavit and what supporting documents are required for approval by the DMV.
 It takes.
 4-8 weeks from when the forms are received for DMV to process.

 Important – DMV Hearing Date MUST BE SET Within 10 days of arrest